howdyai/botkit/readme-studio.md

 });
 ```

-## The Botkit Studio Application Flow
+## The Botkit Studio Data Flow
+### Keep your bot secure and your user messages private!

 How do the Botkit tools handle your messages?
 Where do messages come from and go to?